MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPServiceHostConfig.md

 Set-SPServiceHostConfig -Port 12345
 ```

-This example sets the HTTP port for the Web services.
+This example sets the HTTP port for the web services.

 ## PARAMETERS

 ### -AllowLegacyEncryption
-Specifies that older SSL and TLS protocol versions and cipher suites are allowed to be used with this IIS web site.
+Specifies that older SSL and TLS protocol versions and cipher suites are allowed to be used with this IIS website.
 Legacy encryption is weaker than modern encryption and is not recommended.

 This feature requires Windows Server 2022 or higher.